Expatica’s guide explains who can open a Dutch bank account and what you need to present when opening a bank account in the Netherlands.

 Transferring money abroad

 International bank transfers may result in a fee from both the issuing and receiving bank.
-As this is a fixed rate, it is typically cheaper than a money union for large sums and more expensive than online payment systems, such as PayPal and Transferwise, for small amounts.
+As this is a fixed rate, it is typically cheaper than a money union for large sums and more expensive than online payment systems for small amounts.
 In addition, some banks may not be willing to send funds to certain countries, such as Somalia.

 The term ’offshore banking‘ originates from the Channel Islands (Jersey, Guernsey etc.) but is generally used today to refer to any tax haven (such as the Netherlands Antilles).
 Essentially it is any account held in a bank located outside your country of residence, usually in a low tax jurisdiction, and offers certain financial benefits for those who wish to reduce their tax liability.